Vision, Values & Ethos

 You apply through your local council even if you’re applying for schools in another council area, then they will forward your application to the relevant local authority – in our case, North Yorkshire Council.
 So you are able and welcome to apply to Escrick Church of England Primary School, even if your address is outside the area!

-Up to 2027/28, when we will adopt the Yorkshire Learning Trust policies for admissions, Escrick CE Primary School will use the North Yorkshire Council admissions and oversubscription criteria.
+Up to 2027/28, when the determined Yorkshire Learning Trust policies for admissions will apply, Escrick CE Primary School will continue to use the previously determined North Yorkshire Council admissions and oversubscription criteria.

 In-Year Applications